 In 2015, NPS awarded $3 million in grants to eight pilot projects.
-This will be the second time the ORLP grant opportunity has been available.
+This was the second time the ORLP grant opportunity has been available.

-In addition to offering significantly more funding this year ($15 million overall), NPS will accept proposals ranging between $250,000 and $750,000 in support of land acquisition and development in communities with a population of 50,000 and above.
-Priority will be given to projects serving economically disadvantaged areas.
-There is also a pilot “planning grant” program awarding up to $75,000 to fund planning studies in an effort to help target park and recreation investment to urban areas where it is needed most.
+In addition to offering significantly more funding this year ($15 million overall), NPS accepted proposals ranging between $250,000 and $750,000 in support of land acquisition and development in communities with a population of 50,000 and above.
+Priority was given to projects serving economically disadvantaged areas.
+There was also a pilot “planning grant” program awarding up to $75,000 to fund planning studies in an effort to help target park and recreation investment to urban areas where it is needed most.

 Who and How of Applying

-State and local government agencies, including park districts, within or serving areas with populations of 50,000 or more people may apply.
-Proposals should be developed in cooperation with the lead LWCF agency (State Liaison Officer) for your state.
+State and local government agencies, including park districts, within or serving areas with populations of 50,000 or more people were able to apply.
+Proposals should have been developed in cooperation with the lead LWCF agency (State Liaison Officer) for your state.